PourroyJean/HPC_Playground/Binding_experimentations/README.md

 The example shows several important characteristics:

+1. **Memory Allocation**:
+   - Total memory allocated scales up to 16GB per rank
+   - Memory is successfully bound to designated NUMA nodes
+   - Small amounts of memory are allocated on other nodes for system overhead

-1. **Memory Size Scaling**:
+2. **Memory Size Scaling**:
    - The benchmark tests memory sizes from 1MB to 16384MB (16GB)
    - Clear latency patterns emerge at different memory size thresholds
-   - Cache effects are visible at sizes under 32MB (~10-19ns latency)
-   - DRAM access dominates at larger sizes (>64MB, ~65-180ns latency)

-2. **NUMA Node Distribution**:
-   - Each NUMA node has two ranks bound to it (0/1 to node 0, 2/3 to node 1, etc.)
-   - All memory for a given rank is properly bound to its assigned NUMA node

-3. **Latency Pattern Analysis**:
-   - Interesting pattern between even and odd-numbered ranks within NUMA domains
-   - Even-numbered ranks (0,2,4,6) show higher latencies for large allocations
-   - Odd-numbered ranks (1,3,5,7) maintain more consistent latencies
    - Full analysis of these patterns available in [experimentation.md](experimentation.md)

-4. **Memory Allocation**:
-   - Total memory allocated scales up to 16GB per rank
-   - Memory is successfully bound to designated NUMA nodes
-   - Small amounts of memory are allocated on other nodes for system overhead

-## Notes

-- Memory allocation is controlled externally using `numactl --membind`
-- Memory is touched after allocation to ensure it's actually allocated
-- The last MPI process shows detailed NUMA statistics using `numastat`
-- CPU affinity information is obtained using hwloc
-- The memory latency benchmark uses pointer chasing to measure actual memory access times
-- Latency measurements help identify NUMA-related performance impacts
-- Analysis of results with cache hierarchy correlation available in experimentation.md
+---
 ## Future Enhancements

 The following features are planned for future development: